sn-lp/dublin-bikes-project/README.md

 2) temperature: Celsius degrees
 3) cloudiness: %
 4) windSpeed: meters/sec
-5) rain: precipitation volume in mm
+5) rain: precipitation volume in mm, for the last hour
-6) snow: snow volume in mm
+6) snow: snow volume in mm, for the last hour

 Notes:
 To get the temperature in Celsius we need to change the 'units' parameter when calling the Openweather API to be equal to 'metric'.
 The default unit for temperature is Kelvin.